 Horizontal or Vertical?

 You can do these diagrams either with horizontal lanes or vertical lanes.
 When I am working with paper, I usually go for horizontal lanes, as it is easier to make a larger diagram by putting multiple pin boards next to each other.
 If I have to use a computer, I go for vertical lanes, as it is easier to scroll up and down.
 Both work; use whatever fits your problem best.

 Probably most important is to generate the diagram in close interaction with the people doing the tasks on the diagram.
 Ideally, you can walk through the different offices and interview people or observe them doing their work.

 When interviewing, keep in mind that people usually tell you the way it should be (because that’s all they usually are ever asked).
 However, we want to know how it really is!
 Hence, with every person you talk to, do some digging for things that do not go as planned, where the information was incomplete, or where the information is simply wrong.
 Try to incorporate this in your value stream map as much as possible!
-That’s where the value of a swim lane diagram is!
+That’s where the value of a swim lane chart is!

 Where Should I Start?

 In value stream mapping, the mantra goes to start at the customer side (see my full post on Value Stream Mapping – Why to Start at the Customer Side).
-However, for swim lane diagrams, in my view either direction is fine.
+However, for swim lane flowcharts, in my view either direction is fine.
 Actually, since the information often goes in loops, you would need both directions, or at least ask at every stop to understand both directions.

 What Goes on the Diagram?

 First, I would label the lanes with the offices that I know will be part of the diagram.
 Keep some lanes free for additional functions you come across later.
 Then I would add the starting process by drawing a box and writing the action inside of the box.
 This could be, for example, the customer calling and placing an order.
 From there on, I just follow the flow of information and material and add more boxes.
 These boxes are connected with simple arrows.